ADD CONDITION

 Dosage and Administration

 If you are an adult or a child aged 5 years and older, you should dissolve one drop of the medication slowly in your mouth.
-You can repeat this every two hours if you need to.
+You can repeat this every two hours as needed to help manage your symptoms.

 For children under 5 years old, it’s important to consult a doctor before using this medication.
-Always follow their guidance to ensure safety and effectiveness.
+They can provide guidance on the appropriate treatment for younger children.
+Always follow your healthcare provider's advice to ensure safe and effective use.

 What to Avoid